 To read the 66-page Ontario Health Coalition national survey on the threat private clinics pose to public health care, click here.
 To read the stories of individuals affected by this situation, please see The Globe and Mail news report here.
-You can read more about the Council of Canadians’ campaign to defend and strengthen public health care here.
+You can read more about our campaign to defend and strengthen public health care here.